The problems with beliefs

 The degree problem goes away once you understand that the amount of belief says nothing about the usefulness or factual nature of knowledge.
 If you squint your eyes, pray, or through sheer willpower force your belief to strengthen, will that improve your knowledge?
 (It can certainly produce falsehoods, but how can it improve on knowledge?)
 Conversely, if you act on your knowledge without belief, will that change the status of your knowledge?
 If you think knowledge requires belief between the extremes of strong belief and no belief, then just what degree of belief do you think it necessary for the proper understanding of knowledge?

 Some people have argued that all knowledge represents forms of beliefs.
-Well it certainly can if you believe that and, no doubt, most people do believe that knowledge describes a belief, but that doesn't mean it has to.
-Even Plato and Socrates defined knowledge as "justified true belief," but this only describes what I already mentioned above (combining beliefs with knowledge), and again, this certainly serves far better than a belief without knowledge (I suppose Plato might call that unjustified false belief).
+Well it certainly can seem so if you believe that and, no doubt, most people do believe that knowledge describes beliefs, but that doesn't mean it has to.
+Unfortunately many philosophers today still use Plato and Socrates antiquated definition of knowledge as "justified true belief," (although some don't.
+See the Gettier problem), but this only describes what I already mentioned above (combining beliefs with knowledge), and again, this certainly serves far better than a belief without knowledge.
 But can knowledge exist without beliefs at all?
 Yes.
-And I can give examples.
+And I'll give examples.
+Regardless of how many people believe in Plato's meaning of knowledge, Plato knew nothing about neuroscience, the unconscious mind, or computer science.
+We now know what parts of the brain produce the "feelings" of belief and through metacognition we can learn to examine our beliefs and disown them.
+We know that our unconscious mind controls most of our actions, all without conscious beliefs.
+We also know that computers can access and use knowledge without beliefs.
+We can now demonstrate that not only can knowledge exist without beliefs, it can occur without consciousness at all.
+Plato's definition of knowledge requires a revision.

-I could use examples of animals such as insects or reptiles but someone might object on the grounds that they possess some form of consciousness and beliefs, so I will give an example of non-life entities: Autonomous computers.
 Autonomous drones, for example can take-off, fly and land without a human pilot or even a remote pilot.
-These aircraft take in information from the world around them through cameras and sensors, process that information, make algorithmic decisions and act on them by navigating, taking photos, or sending lethal bombs to kill enemy targets.
+These aircraft take in knowledge and information from the world around them through cameras and sensors, process that information, make algorithmic decisions and act on them by navigating, taking photos, or sending lethal bombs to kill enemy targets.
 To give another example, IBM's computer called Watson (also autonomous) defeated the best Jeopardy players in the world.
-Its designers made it capable of understanding human language and knowledge by data mining documents, dictionaries, anthologies, and encyclopedias and deriving a correct answer.
+Its designers made it capable of learning human language and knowledge by data mining documents, dictionaries, anthologies, and encyclopedias and deriving a correct answer.
+Even more impressive, the AlphaGo computer program designed to beat the best Go champion in the world utilizes a tree search algorithm to find its moves based on knowledge previously "learned" by machine learning, specifically by an artificial neural network.
 These computer systems, in fact, posses some knowledge about the world around them, otherwise they would not have the ability to carry out their tasks.
 These Autonomous computers have no consciousness or emotions, so they cannot possibly have beliefs.
 Knowledge can indeed exist without beliefs.
 Humans, too, can act on knowledge even without consciousness.
 Sleep walking, driving a car while having a conversation, for example, can result in actions from subconscious knowledge even without that person consciously knowing what has happened.

-I submit that some, if not most, conscious human beings can learn to gather, understand, and accumulate knowledge and act on it without owning a single belief and that this provides far more of an advantage for the advancement of knowledge than a disadvantage.
+I submit that some, if not most, conscious human beings can learn to gather, understand, and accumulate knowledge and act on it without owning a single belief and that this provides far more of an advantage than a disadvantage.

 Problems that derive from belief